sst/sst/www/docs/advanced/iam-credentials.md

 ---
-title: Managing IAM Credentials
+title: IAM Credentials
+description: "Learn about how Serverless Stack (SST) apps use your IAM credentials."
 ---

-SST uses your AWS credentials to run the [Live Lambda Development environment](live-lambda-development.md) and deploy your app.
+SST uses your AWS credentials to run the [Live Lambda Development environment](../live-lambda-development.md) and deploy your app.
 Let's take a look at how to load these credentials, creating an IAM policy for SST, and the basic set of permissions that all CDK apps need.

 ## Loading credentials